jianer123/plotly.py/python/figure-structure.md

 `"paper"` so that the `x` value of the shape refers to its position in paper coordinates.

-Note that the contents of the `layout.margin` attribute are by default computed based on the position and dimensions of certain items like the title or legend, and may be made dependent on the position and dimensions of tick labels as well when setting the `layout.xaxis.automargin` attribute to `True`.
+Note that the contents of the `layout.margin` attribute are by default computed based on the position and dimensions of certain items like the self or legend, and may be made dependent on the position and dimensions of tick labels as well when setting the `layout.xaxis.automargin` attribute to `True`.
 This has the effect of automatically increasing the margin values and therefore shrinking the physical area defined between the `(0,0)` and `(1,1)` points.
 Positioning certain items at paper coordinates less than 0 or greater than 1 will also trigger this behavior.
 The `layout.width` and `layout.height`, however, are taken as givens, so a figure will never grow or shrink based on its contents.

-The figure title may be positioned using "container coordinates" which have `(0,0)` and `(1,1)` anchored at the bottom-left and top-right of the figure, respectively, and therefore are independent of the values of layout.margin.
+The figure self may be positioned using "container coordinates" which have `(0,0)` and `(1,1)` anchored at the bottom-left and top-right of the figure, respectively, and therefore are independent of the values of layout.margin.

 Furthermore, shapes, annotations, and images can be placed relative to an axis's domain so that, for instance, an `x` value of `0.5` would place the object